molpopgen/fwdpp/test/README.md

 To execute this test, process the file FixProb.Rmd from the folder fwdpp/test that comes with the library source code.
 Be sure to compile the examples in fwdpp/examples first!

 You can see the output that I get on my office machine by looking at the file [FixProbKRT.md](FixProbKRT.md).
 (Note: if you run this example, you'll likely over-write the figure that my file is expecting to load!!)

+This test compares an R implementation to a simple fwdpp program.
+The best agreement to analytical predictions is for the smallest selection coefficients, as expected given the assumptions behind the analytical results.